Javascript is not enabled.

 Insurers usually decline people who have COPD, lupus or Parkinson’s disease or were recently diagnosed with cancer, Giardini-Russell says.
 Other conditions, such as high blood pressure, diabetes and high cholesterol, may be acceptable.
 But you may have to pay a higher rate.

-You also may be asked whether a medical professional told you that you may need any of the following procedures: joint replacement, an organ transplant, cancer surgery, back or spine surgery, or heart or vascular surgery.
+You also may be asked if a medical professional prescribed any of the following procedures: joint replacement, organ transplant, cancer surgery, back or spine surgery, or heart or vascular surgery.
 Some insurers may deny coverage if you’ve been hospitalized in the past 90 days or if you live in a nursing facility.

 However, timing and the nature of your medical condition are important.
 If you were diagnosed with cancer or had surgery a while ago, you may still be able to buy a policy.